I am so excited for your portrait session!

 I put my couples to ease as soon as we meet that there’s no way they can mess things up, but I recognize that not knowing what to wear can lead to serious stressing out beforehand!

-Before We Talk About What To Wear For Your Couples Session
+Before We Talk About What To Wear For Your Upper Peninsula Couples Photos

 Focus on the connection you share with one another.
 I’ll ask you ahead of time if you prefer posed images or more candid images, but know that I aim to capture a blend of both types so you have a variety to choose from.